cbg-ethz/SGS/ReadMe.md

-Exact and Approximate Inference in Bayesian Networks
+Inference in Bayesian Networks
 -----------
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 `SubGroupSeparation` is an R package for marginalization in Bayesian networks.
 It allows for efficient exact and approximate inference that works both in low- and high-dimensional settings.
 Efficient marginalization is reached by splitting the calculation into sub-calculations of lower dimensionality.
 This code is an implementation of the paper [Marginalization in Bayesian Networks: Integrating Exact and Approximate Inference](https://arxiv.org/abs/2112.09217), [arXiv preprint](https://arxiv.org/abs/2112.09217).

+Implemented exact inference methods:
+- SubGroupSeparation (fastest)
+- Junction-tree algorithm
+- Brute force enumeration

+Implemented approximate inference methods:
+- SubGroupSeparation (highest accuracy)
+- Loopy belief propagation
+- Markov chain Monte Carlo (MCMC) sampling

 Installation
 -----------